scottwernervt/ember-notifier/tests/dummy/app/docs/dynamic/template.md

 We are going to create a background task using [ember-concurrency](http://ember-concurrency.com/).
-Based on the task result, the notification will be updated using the message component closure action `setOption`.
+Based on the task result, the notification will be updated using the content component closure action `setOption`.
 If the task fails, it will be toggled to `is-danger` and if successful, `is-success`.